wanghaisheng/amazon-feed/README.md

 # big picture about keyword ecommerce tracking and  competition analysis tool

-input a keyword ,output all ecommerce listing as json feed for later tracking. eg last month sales increment to know which is spiking product in which platform eg specific seller sales in last month total if he got more than 1 listings
+Overview of the tool for monitoring keyword-focused ecommerce tracking and analyzing competition on platforms such as amazon,etsy,taobao,pdd,TikTok, Douyin, and Xiaohongshu.

+Enter a keyword, and receive a list of all ecommerce listings in JSON format for future monitoring.
+For instance, this can help pinpoint which products saw an increase in sales last month, indicating a trend, and which platforms are showing potential for certain products.
+Additionally, it can provide information on the total sales of a specific seller from last month, including the number of listings they have.

 ##